The Legend of the Poinsettia as a Christmas Plant

 Soon, the plants became popular across the U.S. and were renamed for Poinsett.

-But the reason poinsettias became so popular is due to Paul Ecke and his inventiveness.
+However, the reason Poinsettias became so popular was Paul Ecke’s inventiveness.
 Ecke, who lived in California, discovered a technique that caused seedlings to branch, resulting in a fuller plant.
 He began growing the plant in the tens of thousands for Christmas when other flowers were scarce.

 To promote poinsettias as a Christmas plant, he sent the crimson-leaved plants to TV studios nationwide, including “The Tonight Show” and Bob Hope’s holiday specials.